overnetti/CapsulinkCleaner/README.md

 1. Testing deletion
 2. Package into exe file
 3. Safeguards for date range inputs
-4. Confirmation of deletion before deletion with final user confirm after printing out links to be deleted

 ## Developer dependencies
 1. Python 3.12